breigo/playground-58w4djk5/markdowns/enumerables.md

 int[] numbers = new int[3] { 1, 2, 3};
 ```

-In the example above, we create an integer array that can hold 3 values and initialize the values with 1, 2 and 3.
+In the example above, we create an integer array that can hold 3 values and initialize the array with the values 1, 2 and 3.
 We assign that array to a variable of type `int[]` named `numbers`.

 You can access each element of an array by index or enumerate the values.